microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skillenablement.md

 An initial Skill template has been made available to simplify creation of your own skill.
 This can be found within the [Skill-Template](https://github.com/Microsoft/AI/tree/master/templates/Skill-Template) folder of the repository.

-Create a new folder called `Bot Framework` within your `%userprofile%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#' folder.
-Then within this create a` Virtual Assistant Skill` folder and copy the contents of the template into this folder.
+Create a new folder called `Bot Framework` within your `%userprofile%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#` folder.
+Then within this create a `Virtual Assistant Skill` folder and copy the contents of the template into this folder.

 Restart Visual Studio, create a new project and you should now skill the `Skill Template` appear within the available C#\Bot Framework Templates.